uds-se/fuzzingbook/docs/beta/notebooks/README.md

 #### How can I extend or adapt your slides?

-Clone the `fuzzingbook` project repository [from the Github project page](https://github.com/uds-se/fuzzingbook) and adapt the notebooks in `notebooks/` at your leisure (see above), including "Slide Type" settings.
+Download the Jupyter Notebooks (using the menu at the top) and adapt the notebooks at your leisure (see above), including "Slide Type" settings.
 Then,

 1. Download slides from Jupyter Notebook; or
-2. Use the RISE extension ([instructions](http://www.blog.pythonlibrary.org/2018/09/25/creating-presentations-with-jupyter-notebook/)) to present your slides right out of Jupyter notebook; or
+2. Use the RISE extension ([instructions](http://www.blog.pythonlibrary.org/2018/09/25/creating-presentations-with-jupyter-notebook/)) to present your slides right out of Jupyter notebook.
-3. Run `make slides` to create HTML slides in the `slides/` folder, which you can open in a browser.

 #### Do you provide PDFs of your material?